mongodb/docs-relational-migrator/source/includes/database-connections/prepare-the-database-intro.rst

-In order to perform a migration with {+rm-name+}, you must connect using a service account with the appropriate permissions.
+To perform a migration with Relational Migrator, you must connect using a service account with the appropriate permissions.
 The required permissions depend on the migration type:

 - Snapshot migration jobs migrate all data once, and then stop.